 The property features pretty landscaping including rock sculptures held together with re bar and an intriguing rock “mushroom garden”.

 A rather lengthy parking lot is divided into an upper and a lower section.
-The long driveway enters the lower parking lot; if the first 2 or 3 spaces are free to your right hand side, take these as they are shaded under the oaks and one does not have to drive all the way through the long parking lot and around to exit when you leave.
-Rather if you back in to these coveted spots, when you are ready to leave simply pull out; you will already be at the exit.
+The long driveway enters the lower parking lot; if the first 2 or 3 spaces are free to your right-hand side, take these as they are shaded under the oaks, and one does not have to drive all the way through the long parking lot and around to exit when you leave.
+Rather if you back into these coveted spots, when you are ready to leave simply pull out; you will already be at the exit.
 The entrance to the winery is directly next to the lower parking lot – cross the small wooden bridge over the water and make the short walk to the visitor center entrance.

-NOTE: For many years Domaine Chandon offered tours available to the general public by walk-in but they no longer offer these tours; a tour was our first introduction to Domaine Chandon many years ago.
+NOTE: For many years Domaine Chandon offered tours available to the general public by walk-in, but they no longer offer these tours; a tour was our first introduction to Domaine Chandon many years ago.
 As of our latest update, tours are still selectively offered to guests of the Wine Train and for clients of at least one group tour operator based in San Francisco.
 These tours last about 45 minutes.
-During one of their tours we learned that bottles of sparkling wine contain about 56 million bubbles – apparently one of the French Champagne producers conducted extensive research on this.
+During one of their tours, we learned that bottles of sparkling wine contain about 56 million bubbles; apparently one of the French Champagne producers conducted extensive research on this.

-Domaine Chandon features a modern tasting room with both a bar and a lounge style setting.
+Domaine Chandon features modern tasting spaces with both a bar and a lounge style setting.
 On warm days the entire glass wall behind the bar opens and one is treated to views and fresh air of the surrounding grounds.
 Part of the bar area is reserved for members only.
 Several unique tasting flights are offered.
 We always enjoy the “classic” taste – these wines are younger and a bit more fruit forward then their other tastings.
 Depending on the type of sparkling wine, Domaine Chandon ages the wines from one to eight years.

 And while most people visit Domaine Chandon for their array of sparkling wines, tastings of their still wines (including Pinot Noir and a rare bottling of Pinot Meunier) are offered and bottles of these wines are also available for sale.

-The small Cocktail bar, located across from the main tasting bar counter is open only on the weekends.
-While the primary tasting counter serves flights of wines by the glass – the Cocktail bar sells bottles of wines and a diversity of appetizer sized bites.
+The small cocktail bar, located across from the main tasting bar counter is open only on the weekends.
+While the primary tasting counter serves flights of wines by the glass – the cocktail bar sells bottles of wines and a diversity of appetizer sized bites.
 A cocktail machine sometimes churns out pink frozé drinks during the warmer months and during the winter months serves holidays themed drinks such as mulled wine.
-Special sparkling wine cocktails are also available including some delicious mocktails (great for non drinkers and for the always important designated driver).
+Special sparkling wine cocktails are also available including some delicious mocktails (great for nondrinkers and for the always important designated driver).
 The Carneros Cooler is a fun one (if available) – one of the ingredients is honey harvested from their hives at their Carneros property.
 Weekends can be quite popular – Domaine Chandon can see up to 2,000 people on a busy weekend day.

 This Chandon like the others we have visited inherently seems to be endowed with plenty of creativity – both with some of their specialized and more unique sparkling wine products as well as hospitality offerings.
 Domaine Chandon often holds fun events on a rotating basis.
 Of mention is the “Bubble & Oysters Hour” featuring fresh oysters from Hog Island Oyster company.
 In 2018, Domaine Chandon began offering Brunch in Bloom every Sunday – an experience where guests sit around a shared table with glasses of Chandon wines paired with a seasonal menu.